hylang/hy/docs/language/readermacros.rst

     => #^1+2+3+4+3+2
     1+2+3+4+3+2

-Hy got no literal for tuples.
+Hy has no literal for tuples.
 Lets say you dislike `(, ...)` and want something else.
 This is a problem reader macros are able to solve in a neat way.

 ::